ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 -  session,
 -  source.

-The following examples show how to create, in code, each input and what its widgets look like.
+The following examples show how to create, each input and what its widgets look like.

 ::